EmmanuelNiyonshuti/Receipto/README.md

 ## Online Receipt Management Backend RESTful API

-**Receipto** is a backend application designed to simplify the storage, categorization, and management of digital receipts.
+**Receipto** is a backend RESTful API designed to simplify the storage, categorization, and management of physical receipts.
 This API provides secure, scalable, and flexible options for uploading, categorizing, and retrieving receipts, with metadata extraction capabilities powered by **Tesseract.js** for OCR (optical character recognition).

 ---